 Deep fry these little guys (in small batches), which will puff up into small balls of pastry which look like ceci, or garbanzo beans.

-When they start to turn a little brown, remove from the hot oil and place on a paper towel-lined plate.
+When they turn a little brown, remove from the hot oil and place on a paper towel-lined plate.

 When all of the dough is fried, mix with some warm honey…